Who We Are

-While our roots are in LA — fire-prone, fast-moving, and full of opportunity — we’ve designed everything we do to be flexible enough to work anywhere.
-Need a network of smoke sensors for the Sierra foothills?
-A weather array on the coast of Dover, England?
-A perimeter sensor net in the desert?
-We’ll figure it out.
+While our roots are in Southern California—fire-prone, fast-moving, and demanding—we design our hardware and infrastructure to be flexible enough to deploy anywhere.
 Everything we make is modular, rugged, and honest.
 We don’t overpromise.
 We overbuild.
-And once it’s live, we’re not disappearing — we’re here to make sure it keeps working.
+And once a system goes live, we don’t disappear—we stay on-site and on-call to make sure it keeps working.

 Situational Infrastructure

-This kind of infrastructure doesn’t look like what we’ve been told to expect.
-It’s not always big, expensive, or permanent.
-Sometimes it’s a sensor on a pole.
-Sometimes it’s a network of them.
-Sometimes it’s a cluster of AI models running in a garage, watching your city breathe.
-It’s modular.
-It’s deployable.
-It goes where it’s needed and evolves as the world changes.
-We build infrastructure that sees — not just data, but context.
-And that context is what allows cities, utilities, and people to act with clarity instead of panic.
-That’s what we mean by situational.
-That’s what makes it infrastructure.
+This kind of infrastructure doesn’t look like what the legacy tech sector told us to expect.
+It’s not always massive, slow, or prohibitively expensive.
+Sometimes it’s a single advanced sensor node on a pole.
+Sometimes it’s a self-healing mesh network of them.
+Sometimes it’s a cluster of AI models running locally, watching a canyon breathe.
+It is deployable, modular infrastructure that sees context, allowing operators, utilities, and communities to act with absolute clarity instead of panic.

 Ships to 200 countries?